 3) Show yourself as a dynamic person:

-When you describe your experiences relevant for a specific job, you should present yourself as an active persona.
-Add powerful impressions to your statements with action verbs that will represent your skills, such as trained, learned, organized, wrote, interviewed, oriented, researched, led, evaluated, calculated etc.
+When you describe your experiences relevant to a specific job, you should present yourself as an active persona.
+Add powerful impressions to your statements with action verbs that will represent your skills, such as trained, learned, organized, wrote, interviewed, oriented, researched, led, evaluated, calculated, etc.